Teams

 We split our calendar into 4 windows:

 - daily: advance the business.
+Convert users, Build product, give demos and document them.

 - weekly: keep people in the loop.
+One async post about what was released, next test.

 - monthly: raise flags, management deep-dive.

-- quarterly: plan and evaluate.
+- quarterly: plan (2 days max) and evaluate (1 day max).

 We plan on the last month of the quarter.
 In this Problem Finding tasks, there are many possible good plans, and infinite bad plans.
 It’s important that the teams know that and works hard to build the best possible next quarter.